Types of Degrees Laboratory Technician Majors Are Getting

 |Black or African American||19|

-Clinical Laboratory Technician appeals to people across the globe.
-About 0.5% of those with this major are international students.
+Students from other countries are interested in Clinical Laboratory Technician, too.
+About 1.5% of those with this major are international students.

 How Much Do Laboratory Technician Majors Make?